freenas/freenas-docs/userguide/sharing.rst

 two physical interfaces were each assigned 4 virtual ports.
 Note that two tunables were required, one for each physical interface.
-Once the tunables are created, the configured number of virtual ports will appear in the "Fibre Channel Ports" screen so that they can be associated with targets.
+Once the tunables are created, the configured number of virtual ports will appear in the :guilabel:`Fibre Channel Ports` screen so that they can be associated with targets.
 They will also be advertised to the switch so that you can configure zoning on the switch.
-Once a virtual port has been associated with a target, it will be added to the "Target" tab of :ref:`Reporting` so that you can view its bandwidth usage.
+Once a virtual port has been associated with a target, it will be added to the :guilabel:`Target` tab of :ref:`Reporting` so that you can view its bandwidth usage.

 .. _tn_npiv: